michaelsprice/LinuxServerConfiguration/README.md

 TODO - Put Image of landing page here

 ## Configurations Made
-1. Create an Instance with AWS Lightsail
+1. Start a new Ubuntu Linux server instance on Amazon Lightsail.
-- Navigate to https://lightsail.aws.amazon.com/ and sign in (or create account).
+- Navigate to [Amazon Lightsail](https://lightsail.aws.amazon.com/) and sign in (or create an account).
+- Click the 'Create instancebutton.
-- Create an instance, select Linux/Unix, OS Only, select Ubuntu 16.04 LTS, select a tier (lowest is fine), give it a name, click Create Instance. ** TODO: BREAK THIS LINE UP**
+- Select Linux/Unix, OS Only, select Ubuntu 16.04 LTS.
+- Select an instance plan (free/cheapest is fine).
+- Enter a name and click Create instance.
 - Once the instance is running, click on the name.

-2. Connect via SSH
+2. Connect via SSH.
 - Go to your AWS account page and select the instance.
 - At the bottom, click 'Account Page'.
 - Click Download.
 - Save it as anything, click Save.
 - Open terminal on your local machine, cd into the directory where it's downloaded.
-- run `chmod 600 <nameoffile>` to restrict the file permission to nodoby from any group of outside
+- run `chmod 600 <nameoffile>` to restrict the file permission to nobody from any group or from the outside world.
-- Change the name to 'lightsail_key.rsa'
+- Change the name of the file to 'lightsail_key.rsa'
-- Run `ssh -i lightsail_key.rsa ubuntu@<publicIP>`
+- `ssh -i lightsail_key.rsa ubuntu@<publicIP>`
-- Type yes if prompted
+- Type yes if prompted.

-3. Upgrade & Install packages
+3. Update all currently installed packages.
 - `sudo apt-get update`
 - `sudo apt-get upgrade`

-4. Change the SSH port from 22 to 2200
+4. Change the SSH port from 22 to 2200.
 - `sudo nano /etc/ssh/sshd_config`
-- Find the line Port 20 and change it to Port 2200
+- Find the line Port 20 and change it to Port 2200.
-- Save & Exit the file
+- Save & Exit the file.
 - Restart SSH by running `sudo service ssh restart`

 5. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
 - `sudo ufw status` (to check the status, UFW should be inactive)